mamaz/gotchas/CleanCode.md

 ```

 As we see function above looks correct  and straightforward, but for user who are new to this function, looking at the function name without checking the inner implementation will not get you anywhere.
 What is `getName()` what is `text` supposed to be?
-Some reader who don’t really now javascript, they need to search for what is `split` function, thus the readability is not really straightforward.
+Some reader who don’t really know javascript, they need to search for what is `split` function, thus the readability is not really straightforward.

 Now let’s compare with this function: